 There are many flights between Hong Kong and major cities of the US, Australia, and Europe.

 Hong Kong International Airport is China's second largest airport.
-Hundreds of flights take off every week between Hong Kong and mainland China's key cities.
-It is convenient to travel to the mainland via Hong Kong.
+Hundreds of flights take off every week between Hong Kong and Chinese mainland's key cities.
+It is convenient to travel to the Chinese mainland via Hong Kong.

 Hong Kong has one of the most relaxed visa policies in the world.
 Visitors from approximately 160 countries are allowed to enter Hong Kong without visas.

-Many key cities in the mainland, like Beijing, Shanghai, Xi’an, Chengdu, and Guilin, have a 72-hour/144-hour visa–free transit policy.
-In the policy, Hong Kong is considered as a third country/region for transit purposes, providing a great opportunity for passengers to take an extension tour to the mainland, e.g. U.S. – HK – Beijing – U.S.
+Many key cities in the Chinese mainland, like Beijing, Shanghai, Xi'an, Chengdu, and Guilin, have a 72-hour/144-hour visa–free transit policy.
+In the policy, Hong Kong is considered as a third region for transit purposes, providing a great opportunity for passengers to take an extension tour to the Chinese mainland, e.g. U.S. – HK – Beijing – U.S.

 Hong Kong could even be used twice for two/three visa-free China locations, e.g., US – Hong Kong (3 days to adjust to Asia) – Beijing (3 days) – Macau (2 days) – Shanghai/Jiangsu/Zhejiang (6 days) – Hong Kong (2 days) – Chengdu (3 days) – US.
 Travelers could visit China for 2 weeks easily in this way without a visa.